Rachel Ward Flaunts Fantastic Figure In Plunging Pink Mini Dress

 The photo showed her posing in front of a white wall.
 The post's geotag suggested that the pictures were taken in Manchester, England.

 Rachel flaunted her fantastic figure in a plunging pink slip dress from the clothing company Fashion Nova.
-The skintight garment left little to the imagination.
-Her incredible curves and lean legs were put on display.
+The skintight garment left little to the imagination as her incredible curves and lean legs were on display.
 The bright color of the dress also beautifully complemented her tan skin.
-In addition, she sported a pair of clear strap heels also manufactured by Fashion Nova.
+In addition, she sported a pair of clear strap heels also manufactured by the same brand.
 The model finished off the look with a watch and a pink chain strap purse.

 The blond bombshell styled her luscious locks in voluminous waves.
 Her nails were also perfectly manicured and painted a flattering pink color.